+A quarterly audit of all Medication Errors.
+All Medication Errors occurring at a Residence shall be recorded, tracked, and reviewed.

-A system shall be in place to facilitate the detection of issues and problems, to expedite the implementation of action, to resolve problems and communicate outcomes of actions taken or refused.
+(d) A system shall be in place to facilitate the detection of issues and problems, to expedite the implementation of action, to resolve problems and communicate outcomes of actions taken or refused.
 Information solicited from Residents should be collected in a manner which offers anonymity (e.g., suggestion box, resident satisfaction surveys, etc.).

-Data analysis shall be used to identify and implement changes that will improve performance or reduce the risk of Resident harm.
+(e) Data analysis shall be used to identify and implement changes that will improve performance or reduce the risk of Resident harm.
 The Residence shall maintain documentation demonstrating it has collected and analyzed data, implemented appropriate actions to address identified issues and resolve problems, and shall note any recommended follow-up actions and whether or not they were performed.

-The result of the quality assurance and performance improvement program cannot be the sole basis for a determination of non-compliance pursuant to 651 CMR 12.09.
+(f) The result of the quality assurance and performance improvement program cannot be the sole basis for a determination of non-compliance pursuant to 651 CMR 12.09.

+(g) Quality Assurance and Performance Improvement (QAPI) Committee.
+Residences providing Basic Health Services must establish a quality assurance and performance improvement committee, which must consist of, at a minimum, a Clinical Professional and the Executive Director of the Residence, and, as needed, a physician, advanced practice registered nurse, or a representative of the relevant pharmacy.
+Quality Assurance and Performance Improvement Committee meetings shall be held quarterly at a minimum and whenever a Serious Incident or Medication Error involving Basic Health Services occurs.

-Emergency Preparedness Plan and Reporting Requirements.
-Each Residence shall have a comprehensive emergency management plan to meet potential disasters and emergencies, including fire; flood; severe weather; loss of heat, electricity, or water services; and resident-specific crises, such as a missing resident.
-The plan shall be designed to reasonable ensure the continuity of operations of the Residence.
+Disaster and Emergency Preparedness Plan and Reporting Requirements.
+Each Residence shall have a comprehensive disaster and emergency preparedness plan to meet potential disasters and emergencies, including fire; flood; severe weather; loss of heat, electricity, or water services; and Resident-specific crises, such as a missing Resident.
+The plan shall be designed to reasonably ensure the continuity of operations of the Residence.
+The Residence must review and update the plan every year.
+This review of the plan must be documented in the plan.

 Plan Requirements.

-The plan and any changes to the plan, which shall be developed in conjunction with local and state emergency planners, must include the following elements:
+The plan shall be developed in conjunction with local and state emergency planners as well as local and state fire and safety experts.
+The plan and any changes to the plan must include the following elements:

 an evacuation strategy for both immediate evacuations, for such events as fires or gas leaks, as well as delayed evacuations, for such events as impending severe weather;